ailton07/openapi-links-to-CPNs/README.md

-# Openapi Links to CPNs
+# Links2CPN - Openapi Links to CPNs

-Create a Colored Petri Net from an OpenAPI Specification (with Links), using the library Snakes, and apply the conformance checking algorithm from Carrasquel, Mecheraoui & Lomazova, 2021 with custom event log files.
+A tool to create a Colored Petri Net from an OpenAPI Specification (with Links), using the library Snakes, and apply the conformance checking algorithm from Carrasquel, Mecheraoui & Lomazova, 2021 with custom event log files.

 ## Installation
-Make sure you already have Python 3.x installed in your system.
+Make sure you already have Python 3.x installed in your system (Tested with Python 3.9) and execute:

 ```
 $ python3 -m venv venv
 $ source venv/bin/activate
 $ pip3 install -r requirements.txt
 ```
-(Tested with Python 3.9)

 ## Usage
 ```